 What is mounting?
 Linux has a root file system that starts at

-> / and in this case is located on the SD Card.
+/ and in this case, is located on the SD Card.
 Any drive you attach gets attached to this file system, which is what “mounting” refers to.
-Without mounting the drive, there is not access to the files.
-The mount point on the SD card file system, eg
+Without mounting the drive, there is no access to the files.
+The mount point on the SD card file system, eg:

-> Now we use fdisk:
+Now we use fdisk:

 m shows you the options.
 Do that.
 Try

 i and see the partition printout, just for interest.
 Then type